frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 - `validate_schema`: validates a schema's metadata
 - `validate_resource`: validates a resource's data and metadata
 - `validate_package`: validates a package's data and metadata
-- `validate_inquiry`: validates a special `Inquery` object which represents a validation task instruction
+- `validate_inquiry`: validates a special `Inquiry` object which represents a validation task instruction

-In the command-line, there is only 1 command but there is a flag to adjust the behavior:
+On the command-line, there is only one command but there is a flag to adjust the behavior:

 ```bash title="CLI"
 frictionless validate